 6. Weak airflow

 If your air conditioner takes forever to cool down your home, or never seems to do much of anything to keep the unrelenting summer temperatures away, it’s time for a replacement.
 If you stand by the vents in your home, you should feel a strong rush of air from your air conditioner.
 Weak airflow can be a sign that the compressor of your A/C unit is failing.
 However, it can also be a sign of a blockage or other issue in your air ducts.
 It’s best to call in a professional to evaluate this problem in order to get an accurate diagnosis.
-If the problem is with your compressor, replacing the unit all together is more cost effective than simply replacing the compressor, especially if the unit is several years old.
+If the problem is with your compressor.
+Then replacing the unit all together is more cost effective than simply replacing the compressor, especially if the unit is several years old.

 7. Frequent and expensive repairs